BeeInventor/charts/beeinventor/nsq/README.md

 NSQ is a realtime distributed messaging platform designed to operate at scale, handling billions of messages per day.

-This chart only provides `nsqlookupd` and `nsqadmin` components, since the best practice to deploy `nsqd` is to use the `Sidecar Pattern` that run with the app container in the pod.

 ## TL;DR

 ```sh